csirt-ipb-pt/rcts_weekly_report_tool/README.md

 ## Nginx Reverse Proxy Config

-If you intend to use a different Nginx than the one provided, make sure to copy the `static` folder from inside the `src` directory into the Nginx server, and add the following lines to the config file.
+If you intend to use a different Nginx than the one provided, make sure to copy the `static` folder from inside the `src` directory located in the nginx directory into the Nginx server, and add the following lines to the config file.

 ```
 server {